 - Motion (travel) sickness.

-- Urinary tract infections (see Cystitis in Women, Urine Infections in Men, Urine Infections in Children, Urine Infection in Older People and Kidney Infection (Pyelonephritis).
+- Urinary tract infections (see Cystitis in Women, Urine Infection in Men, Urine Infection in Children, Urine Infection in Older People and Kidney Infection (Pyelonephritis).

 - Eating disorders (eg, bulimia nervosa).

 - Stomach problems - for example:

 - Gastro-oesophageal reflux disease (GORD).
 This condition is acid reflux and oesophagitis.
 It also tends to cause pain at the top of the stomach and (in reflux) a sense of burning or acid behind the breastbone.
 Reflux can also occur in babies.